richardatval/www.yesproject.org/who-we-are.md

 The YES Project is delivered by Voluntary Action LeicesterShire and funded by Big Lottery Fund and the European Social Fund.

-### Who we help

-We’re here to work with young people aged 15-24 years old who are not already in education, employment or training.

-We have a special focus on young people who may face barriers that may prevent them from finding a job.
-These barriers can be anything from mental or physical health difficulties, disabilities, substance abuse, previous offences or homelessness.
+### Our work is made up of three principles:

+**We believe in a better you.** We’ll help you to build a brighter future by supporting and mentoring you to overcome barriers that prevent you from getting a job.

+**We support you to achieve.** Choose from a range of courses to learn new skills and achieve qualifications.

+**We will get you ready for work.** Experience the world of work through work placements, tours, job application support and business Start-Up.

 {% include box.html title="Ready to get started?" buttontext="Get started" url="#" %}